-Board of Directors: Marjolein Baars, Meryl Weinsaft Cooper, Ragnar Freidank, Andrei Malaev-Babel, Michael Mayer, Phelim McDermott, Lenard Petit, Ted Pugh, and Sims Wyeth.
+Cass Fleming, Ragnar Freidank, Andrei Malaev-Babel, Michael Mayer, Phelim McDermott, Lenard Petit, Ted Pugh, Mary Jo Romeo, Fern Sloan, Sims Wyeth

-Advisory Board: Anne Bogart, Martha Clarke, Pierre du Prey, William Elmhirst, Margo Lion, Floyd Rumohr, Tom Schumacher, Jimmy Smits, Julie Taymor.
+Anne Bogart, Martha Clarke, Pierre du Prey, Floyd Rumohr, Tom Schumacher, Jimmy Smits, Julie Taymor

-MICHA incorporated in 1999 and brought together a faculty that included individuals taught at the Michael Chekhov Studio by teachers certified by Michael Chekhov himself – Beatrice Straight, Deirdre Hurst du Prey and Blair Cutting.
-One of MICHA’s founders, Joanna Merlin, was a member of Michael Chekhov’s Drama Society in California where she studied with him for 5 years.
+Incorporated in 1999 as a not-for-profit, MICHA brought together a faculty that included individuals taught at the Michael Chekhov Studio in New York by teachers certified by Michael Chekhov himself – Beatrice Straight, Deirdre Hurst du Prey and Blair Cutting.
+One of MICHA’s founders, Joanna Merlin, was a member of Michael Chekhov’s Drama Society in California where she studied with him for five years.
 MICHA’s associations and roots date back to the beginnings of Chekhov’s work in America and to Dartington Hall in England.
-It is therefore fitting that MICHA continue to bring this work to institutions all over the world by training a new generation of performers and teachers to share this remarkable work as it has been passed down from Michael Chekhov himself.
+Since its founding, MICHA has been committed to training a new generation of performers and teachers to share this remarkable work as it has been passed down from Michael Chekhov himself.

 Michael Chekhov (1891 – 1955), nephew of the playwright Anton Chekhov, is recognized as one of the greatest actors of the 20th century.
 At age 20, he auditioned for Constantine Stanislavsky and was invited to join the First Studio of the Moscow Art Theater.
 Stanislavsky would later refer to Chekhov as his most brilliant student.
 When the First Studio became the Second Moscow Art Theatre, Stanislavsky invited Chekhov to become its director.